siddsax/XML-CNN/README.md

 This repo is from my past life.
-I am now co-founder and CTO @ [Merlin](getmerlin.in)
+I am now co-founder and CTO @ [Merlin](getmerlin.in).
+Check out our [blog](getmerlin.in/blog) and [chrome extension](https://chromewebstore.google.com/detail/merlin-1-click-access-to/camppjleccjaphfdbohjdohecfnoikec)

 # XML-CNN
   Pytorch implementation of the paper [Deep Learning for Extreme Multi-label Text Classification](http://nyc.lti.cs.cmu.edu/yiming/Publications/jliu-sigir17.pdf) with dynamic pooling